snigi-gupta/AttendingUniversityAtBuffalo/Computer Science Important Tips/README.md

 - Choose 1-3 credits of Seminar which is 700 level course.
 You can choose upto 6 credits of Seminar also.
 You can choose upto 6 credits of courses from any other department also, if you have the permission from the Grad-coordinator and the Grad-Director.
 - Do one MS Project (is dependent on the course you select)
 - Always refer the graduate handbook of your year.

+## Grading system of UB
+- Absolute grading: Cut-off is decided by the professor and accordingly grades are assigned.
+- Relative grading: Cut-off is decided based on the final class performance and accordingly grades are assigned.
+For types of grades check out this link:https://catalog.buffalo.edu/policies/explanation.html

 ## How to know the difficulty of the course?
 - Best way is to audit the class and attend the first lecture.
 On the first day the presentation has all logistics mentioned.
 If you cannot audit, ask a friend who has to share the ppt with you that has the logistics.